RuijieJ/DTRN-pytorch/README.md

 Dynamic Temporal Residual Network for Sequence Modeling
 =================================================================================
-This is a PyTorch implementation of the DTRN models proposed in ***Dynamic Temporal Residual Network for Sequence Modeling***.
+This is a PyTorch implementation of the models proposed in ***Dynamic Temporal Residual Network for Sequence Modeling***.

 ## Usage
 ### 1. Data Preparation